elemel/fungeoneer/chapters/shoreline.md

   0
 ```

-You leave the smaller dungeon after 80 steps.
+You leave the example dungeon after 80 steps.